Client applications¶

 pytest-iam will help you set up some of those scenarios in your tests.

-Setting up your test
+Setting up your test¶

-Users & groups
+Users & groups¶

-You can use the available User and Group models to set up their IAM server for your tests.
-Optionnally you can put them in pytest fixtures so they are re-usable:
+IAM server for your tests.
+Optionally you can put them in pytest fixtures so they are reusable:

 @pytest.fixture